-Wellington National Park consists of 17 000 hectares of Western Australia's unique eucalypt forests of jarrah, marri and yarri (blackbutt).
-The icon and central feature of the Park is the beautiful Collie River Valley with its ancient valley gorge below the magnificent lake situated behind the Wellington Dam.
-It offers a range of recreational pursuits including camping, fishing, swimming, rafting, canoeing and bush walking.
+Wellington National Park consists of 17 000 hectares of Western Australia's unique jarrah, marri and yarri (blackbutt) forests.
+The icon and central feature of the park is the beautiful Collie River Valley with its ancient valley gorge.
+It offers camping and a range of recreational activities including fishing, swimming, rafting, canoeing and bush walking.

-Experience the breathtaking views of Wellington National Park across calm waters and down the picturesque valley from the dam lookout.
-While visiting you can also visit Honeymoon Pool and Potters Gorge, both popular and beautiful camping sites.
+Experience the breathtaking views across the calm waters of Wellington Dam and down the picturesque valley from the dam lookout.
+Get more from your visit by camping at beautiful Honeymoon Pool or recently upgraded Potters Gorge.

 The area is popular all year round with magnificent shows of some of the 300 species of colourful wildflowers every spring and over 70 bird species.
 You may even spot a unique animal such as a chuditch, quenda, quokka, brushtail possum, woylie or western ringtail possum.